Train strikes: All the dates in January 2023

 This means Network Rail and the train operators, whose costs are ultimately borne by taxpayers, must cut costs to balance the books.
 Part of this can be done by reducing staff numbers.
 But a large part of it is changing working practices, many of which are a legacy of the days of British Rail and public ownership.

-Bosses what to introduce more technology, run teams more efficiently, and end parts of the railway operating in their own silos.
+Bosses want to introduce more technology, run teams more efficiently, and end parts of the railway operating in their own silos.